nus-cs2103-AY2223S2/ip/docs/README.md

 ## Usage
-Note: In the usage, the following notation are used.
-They are not part of the command.
+Note: The following notation used are for indicative purposes and not part of the commands.
 * `{` and `}` are shown around a parameter
 * `(` and `)` are shown around **optional** parameter
 * `...` indicates that the previous parameter can be repeated for multiple times

 ### `todo` - Add a *Todo* Task
-Add a *Todo* task, which need to be completed but has no completion timeline.\
+Add a *Todo* task, which needs to be completed but has no completion timeline.\
 Usage: `todo {task description}`

 Expected outcome:\